hull/hull-connector/README.md

       },
     });

-    // Sennd a `user:update` call to the connector. mocks.minihull.userUpdate(
+    // Send a `user:update` call to the connector. mocks.minihull.userUpdate(
       {
         // Connector Settings